 How to cook chickpeas in a pressure cooker

-3. Fill with water.
+3. Fill the pressure cooker with water.
 I pour in water until it reaches the top gauge line inside the pot.
 I like to heat up water first in my new-to-me All-Clad kettle to speed up the cooking process.

 4. Slide the lid on and turn the burner to high.

 5. Soon, the little black stopper in the lid will pop up (not fly out) and the safety mechanism in the handle will kick in.
 The heavy round thing that rests on the valve in the middle of the lid is the regulator.
 That will start to gently rock once the pressure inside has built sufficiently.
 Turn off the heat after a couple of minutes.
 NOTE: Your pressure cooker may cook more slowly.

 6. Remove from heat after the timer goes off.
 After the little safety widget drops back down, remove the lid.
 If some chickpeas remain hard, add more water and cook them for a couple of minutes more or until done.

 That’s it!
 I used to cook chickpeas in my slow cooker, which tasted better than canned but they didn’t taste nearly as good as these!
 These have a nutty flavor and a creamy texture.
 So so good.
 I am shoveling them in right now as I type.
 Only in a post-apocalyptic world would I ever shovel canned chickpeas into my mouth.
 I’ll never cook beans any other way.